 BEST IDEAS FOR FURNITURE IN A LIVING ROOM

 When it comes to furnishing a living room there are a couple things that are important to keep in mind!
-You need to know how the room will be used, who will be primarily using it and what style your decor you will use in the room.
+You need to know how the room will be used, who will be primarily using it and what decor style you will use in the room.

 Answer these questions BEFORE you begin decorating!
 If you have already decorated your living room it is not too late.
 Just answer these questions truthfully and start from there!

-Foundational furniture are pieces that are of primary importance to the function of the room.
+Foundational furnishings are pieces that are of primary importance to the function of the room.
 So we are talking about sofas, chairs, coffee tables, etc!

 Foundational furniture include…